lmbxmu/FilterSketch/README.md

 ## Citation

-If you find ABCPruner useful in your research, please consider citing:
+If you find FilterSketch useful in your research, please consider citing:

 ```
 @inproceedings{lin2020Afilter,